Plisp/dsdump/README.md

 from which all else follows.
 Will be tested, but not generic.

-These implementations are **not intended as drop-in solutions** and so various edge cases are not handled for simplicity.
+These implementations are **not intended as drop-in solutions** and so particular edge cases are not handled for simplicity.
-These include handling failed memory allocation, general key/value ownership semantics and error return values.
+These are:
+- handling failed allocations
+- key/value memory management

-All keys are nonnegative integers and values are C-strings.
+All keys are integers and values are C-strings.
 However no assumptions about these values are made; sentinel tricks assuming particular values of keys are avoided and left as an exercise to the reader.